phaserjs/phaser/README.md

 * Removed Sprite.rotation - use Sprite.angle instead
 * Optimised separateX/Y and overlap so they don't use any temporary vars any more.
 * Added the new Physics.Body object to all Sprites.
 Used for all physics calculations in-game.
 Will be extended for Fixtures/Joints in future.
+* Added SpriteUtils.setOriginToCenter to quickly set the origin of a sprite based on either frameBounds or body.bounds

 V0.9.6